mertdumanli/Java-Spring-RestApi-Jpa-Veterinary-Clinic-Project/README.md

 # Java Spring RestApi Jpa Veterinary Clinic Project
 Veterinary Project RestApi Service

-* It is the project where the services of the [Veterinary Project](https://github.com/mertdumanlicse/Java-Spring-Mvc-Jpa-Veterinary-Clinic-Project), made with the MVC architectural pattern, are written.
+* It is the project where the services of the [Veterinary Project](https://github.com/mertdumanlicse/Java-Spring-Mvc-Jpa-Veterinary-Clinic-Project){:target="_blank" rel="noopener"}, made with the MVC architectural pattern, are written.

 ## Used Technologies
 | Languages & Abilities |